Skip to main content

 baseUrl: YOUR_BASE_URL

-The publicKey value should be entered precisely as follows:
+The publicKey value should be entered precisely as shown in the example:

 4EqJwDZ8X/qXB5u3Wpo2cxnKlysec93uhRvGWPix0lg=

-2. The broker requires a WireGuard keypair to establish a secure connection.
-To generate your private key YOUR_PRIVATE_KEY:
+The broker requires a WireGuard keypair to establish a secure connection.
+To generate your private key to replace YOUR_PRIVATE_KEY in the config template:

 1. Determine the network broker version you want to use.
-The format should be similar to v0.14.0.
+The format should be similar to v0.22.0.
+Most users should use the latest version, especially when setting up the broker for the first time.

 2. Run the following command in the CLI to generate your private key, replacing the placeholder with the network broker version number: